Fodder School Muse-of-the-Month: Emma Hudson

 What’s one project, technique, or lesson from FS that completely lit you up?

-That is like asking me to choose a favourite child or biscuit!
-One that I return to often and always inspires me is Rebecca Chapman and her Polaroid Fodder Challenge 2024 lesson.
-I love her work, and collage is one of my favourite ways to create.
+One lesson I continually return to is Rebecca Chapman’s Polaroid Fodder Challenge 2024 lesson.
+I absolutely love her work, and collage is one of my favorite forms of creative expression.

 How would you describe the Fodder School community in three words?